The Intergalactic Nemesis

-Plot: The Intergalactic Nemesis - Book One: Target Earth
+Synopsis

-It is 1933.
-Intrepid reporter Molly Sloan and her assistant Timmy Mendez are meeting with an informant, Vlad, in the Carpathian Mountains.
+The story is set in 1933.
+The protagonist Reporter Molly Sloan and her assistant Timmy Mendez are meeting with an informant, Vlad, in the Carpathian Mountains.
 In the midst of telling Molly about 'terrible monsters' living nearby, Vlad is assassinated and the pair are forced to flee, aided by a glasses-wearing stranger.
 Their search for answers regarding Vlad's death leads them to Kradmoor, home of a friend of Molly's father, the wealthy Lord Crawford.
 There they meet Mysterion the Magnificent, a sinister hypnotist with his own agenda, who has already seized control of Kradmoor from Lord Crawford.
-Molly and Timmy are saved from certain doom once more by Ben Wilcott, the glass-wearing stranger from earlier, and the trio escape on horseback.
+Molly and Timmy are saved again by Ben Wilcott, the glass-wearing stranger from earlier, and the trio escape on horseback.

-Ben claims to know the cause of all the strange happenings, an alien race called 'Zygonians' - fearsome sludge monsters, acidic to the touch and dedicated to wiping out human life.
+Ben claims to know the cause of all the strange happenings, an alien race called 'Zygonians' which fearsome sludge monsters, acidic to the touch and dedicated to wiping out human life.
 The trio travel to Tunis, to meet with another of Molly's informants, the ambiguous (or morals and intent) Jean-Pierre Desperois.
 In furthering her investigation of the Zygonians, Molly triggers a chain of events that take her beyond Earth and into the stars, embroiling her in a war between the Zygonians and a planet of robots, and exposing secrets about her companions.